 - Blood test - to check for infection.

-- MRI, CT, or ultrasound scan - creates a 3D image of the appendix to check whether it is inflamed.
+- MRI, CT, or ultrasound scan - imaging studies that can check if the appendix is inflamed.

 Sometimes the doctors will decide to surgically remove the appendix because it is too risky to wait for tests to confirm the diagnosis.